Operation Gisela: Operational situation (1945)

 In mid-1944 a series of developments impaired the German night fighter defence permanently.
-The most serious was the collapse of the German front around Normandy in August.
+The most serious was the collapse of the German front in the Battle of Normandy in August.
 The defeat led to the advance of the Allied armies across France into Belgium and the southern Netherlands.
-The Kammhuber Line which ran through these countries was eliminated, leaving only the northern portions, in northern Germany, the Netherlands and Denmark intact and exposing the Ruhr.
+The Kammhuber Line, which ran through these countries, was eliminated leaving only the northern portions, in northern Germany, the Netherlands and Denmark intact and exposing the Ruhr.
 Night fighting over France and Europe was also proving increasingly costly.
 The RAF consistently struck on moonlit nights and bombers were accompanied by a strong number of long-range de Havilland Mosquito night fighter intruder escorts from No. 100 Group RAF.
 As a consequence of these developments, and just three months after the German night fighter arm's most successful campaign over Berlin, it was fast becoming an insignificant force.
 Although numerically stronger and with more formidable aircraft designs than ever before (including the Heinkel He 219), the British were winning the electronics war and had succeeded in jamming German radar and radio communications to the extent German countermeasures were "useless".
 German SN-2 radar and Naxos radar detector had been negated by new Bomber Command tactics.
 These tactics resulted from the capture of the sets by the British in July 1944 which allowed the RAF to develop counter-measures.

 The oil campaign over Romania and against the synthetic oil plants in the Ruhr—in which most oilfields had been destroyed, captured or damaged by 1945—triggered a critical fuel shortage from the autumn of 1944 onwards which denied the Luftwaffe the resources to capitalise on its numerical strength.
 Paradoxically, production was able to replace the relatively small losses and operational serviceability reached an all-time high since ground crews had more opportunity to work on machines.
 The Luftwaffe was still capable of taking a toll on Bomber Command on occasion, but unless more powerful radars and communications could be introduced in time it was doubtful British air superiority at night could be challenged.
 The impotence of the night fighter force as an organisation was demonstrated during the attack on Dresden when the second wave of Allied bombers was hardly opposed.
 Operation Clarion, launched later that month, was not adequately opposed either.